Nadine Dorries: Secretary of State for Digital, Culture, Media and Sport (2021–2022)

 On 15 September 2021, Dorries was promoted as Secretary of State for Digital, Culture, Media and Sport following Oliver Dowden's appointment as Conservative Party Co-chairman.
-She is a critic of what she believes to be elitism in the BBC and wants to push for "BBC reform".
+She is a critic of what she believes to be elitism in the BBC and favoured "BBC reform".

-Dorries was criticised in the Digital, Culture, Media and Sport Select Committee by John Nicolson due to her previous tweets towards LBC journalist James O'Brien.

 In February 2022, amidst a controversy over a joke about Romani genocide, made by Jimmy Carr on a Netflix special, Dorries said that the government would bring in legislation to "hold to account" streaming companies for offensive content.
 She said there was no disconnect between this view and her previous opinions that "left-wing snowflakes are killing comedy".